lucmaki/MMA-Meta/mma.md

 Afterwards, we train a predictive model on all these match statistics, that guesses the winner of a match based on the past historical fight data of its two combatants.

+Notes:
-Note: Graphs are clickable to open interactive versions.
+- Graphs are clickable to open interactive versions.
+- Given the blog is already long enough, we exclude variance in analyses of yearly averages.

 # Part 1: The MMA Meta